 The evaluation was part of the climate resilience works being undertaken, which included investigations by flood protection experts.
 The investigations highlighted that further work is required, urgently, to better understand the capacity and integrity of the stop banks.
-These investigations will include detailed geotechnical investigations and 2D hydraulic modelling.

 Most of our stop banks are at least 30 years old and were designed to address flooding issues at the time.
-Challenges, such as increased and more extreme weather events as a result of climate change have put them under pressure.
+Challenges such as increased and more extreme weather events as a result of climate change have put them under pressure.

 There is now good information on the likely impacts of climate change and we also know that we are in a cycle of increased flood events and high river flows as a result of the Interdecadal Pacific Oscillation, an oceanographic/meteorological phenomenon.

 The stop banks help up well during the February 2020 floods on the Mataura River, but there were areas where some remedial work was carried out.